bug light park

 Don’t have a kite?
 Have no fear you can still participate, because kites are offered for sale in the museum gift shop and at a kite kiosk outside.

-There are limited public spaces available at Bug Light Park that are limited to festival organizers and handicapped parking.
+There are public spaces available at Bug Light Park that are limited to festival organizers and accessible parking for people with mobility or physical disabilities.
 If you are able to walk, please park in the SMCC parking lot at the end of Broadway and walk in, or park on Madison Street before you enter the park.

 In recent years, Portland Harbor Water Taxi has offered free alternative transportation to the Bug Light Kite Festival, so check back on the kits festival’s website to see if they will be participating again this year.
 In lieu of tickets, they will accept donations for the South Portland Historical Society and its museum.